dev-Rhllor/enautoCodingExcercises/README.md

 # ENAUTO 300-435 Coding Excersices
 Based in CBT Nuggets ENAUTO Course.
-This is my approach to solve the same tasks explained in the course.
+This is my approach to solve the several tasks explained in the course.
+The one left are due tha lack of resaurces to simlate them.

-This is not meant to be a code to be used in production environment, this is just code to understand the concepts of the exam rather than creating a library for future use.
+This is not ment to be a code to be used in production environment, this is just code to understand the concepts of the exam rather than creating a library for future use.

 For production environments I strongly recommend to enter the official repo of [Cisco DevNet](https://github.com/CiscoDevNet) and look for a tested SDK.